 The short answer is that you can't really ever be assured of that.
 Finding a mortgage, whether you do it alone or through a broker, always requires careful planning with your finances.
 That also applies to whether you take out a mortgage with a 'big four' lender, or a smaller, specialist one.

-A mortgage broker can make things slightly easier than, say, simply going into your current bank and asking them for one.
+A mortgage broker can make things slightly easier than, say, simply going into your current bank and asking them for a mortgage.
 Banks are unlikely to be impartial, simply because they want you to commit all the money to them, rather than one of their competitors.

 Mortgage brokers on the other hand, under financial regulations, are required to help you find a mortgage that will be suitable for you and your circumstances.